DOJ seeks probe of FBI conduct in 2016 campaign after Trump 'spy' claim

 Rudy Giuliani, one of Trump's lawyers, said on Friday that the president's legal team had been told about an informant "off the record," but added that he didn't know if the information was correct.

-A day earlier — on the anniversary of the appointment of special counsel Robert Mueller — Trump had tweeted that then-President Barack Obama had "spied on the Trump campaign," an apparent reference to an allegation by Andrew McCarthy, a former federal prosecutor and assistant U.S. attorney, made Thursday on Fox News.
+A day earlier — on the anniversary of the appointment of Mueller — Trump tweeted that then-President Barack Obama had "spied on the Trump campaign," an apparent reference to an allegation that Andrew McCarthy, a former federal prosecutor and assistant U.S. attorney, had made at the time on Fox News.